What is it?

 Like: The looks, the ride and the questions from people at robots.

-Dislike: Classic Moto Guzzi, the engine will become a knee warmer in slower traffic.
+Dislike: The engine becomes a knee warmer in slow traffic.

 Verdict and rating

 Moto Guzzi has always been part of the South African motorcycling scene.
-Now they have brought out an excellent motorcycle to compete with the GS’ on the road, coupled with Italian charisma that stands out in the crowd.
+Now they have brought out an excellent motorcycle to compete with other adventure tourers, coupled with Italian charisma that stands out in the crowd.
 8/10.

 Honda VFR1200X Crosstourer, BMW 1200 GS and GS Adventure, Yamaha XT1200Z Super Ténéré, KTM 1190 Adventure